 Fluoride therapy is highly effective and safe.
 However, it can be hazardous if you use it in higher doses, more so in children.
 The excess fluoride affects the teeth enamel by forming white spots or brown discoloration.

 The defects on the tooth enamel are known as dental fluorosis.
 The condition mainly affects children below 6 to 8 years whose permanent teeth are still erupting.
 As a parent, encourage your child to spit fluoridated toothpaste after brushing and avoid swallowing it.

-After the fluoride therapy, our dentist will guide you on what not to eat after fluoride treatment.
+After the fluoride therapy, our Delta Dental dentist will guide you on what not to eat after fluoride treatment.
 Avoid hot drinks, hard foods, alcohol, brushing, or flossing six hours after the therapy.
 It is okay to consume soft foods or cold drinks 30 minutes to 1 hour after the treatment.

 Schedule an Appointment